 1) Validation by Scripts

 In this method, the validation process is carried out using a scripting language such as Python, which is used to write the entire script for the validation process.
-To ensure that all necessary information is within the required quality parameters, you can compare data values and structure to your defined rules.
+You can compare data values and structure to your defined rules to ensure that all necessary information is within the required quality parameters.
 This method can be time-consuming depending on the complexity and size of the data set you are validating.

-For example, if you want to validate whether a variable is an integer or not in a particular dataset, it can be done using the below Python script.
+For example, if you want to validate whether a variable is an integer or not in a particular dataset, you can do so using the Python script below.

 intFlag = False